Codeuctivity/Intel-bay-trail-freeze-workarround/README.md

 # Intel-bay-trail-freeze-workarround
-Script to deactivate c6* states to prevent a baytrail with ubuntu 16.04, 18.04 and probably an other baytrail based linux that keeps freezing in cause of https://bugzilla.kernel.org/show_bug.cgi?id=109051#c434
+Script to deactivate c6* states to prevent a freezing baytrail with ubuntu 16.04, 18.04 and probably any other linux running on baytrail that keeps freezing in cause of https://bugzilla.kernel.org/show_bug.cgi?id=109051#c434

 This fix164 should work with the following processors :